News from the Kuru crew

 Some people ask why we raise funds for Kuru instead of charging top-dollar for our services.
 The reason: we never want our offering to be unaffordable.
 The governments and wildlife authorities we serve are doing the best they can; they want and need our help - but a hefty price tag would put us out of reach.

-So, our aim is to raise enough to run the Kuru Dog School, and let our partners can chip in what they can for the services we provide.
+So, our aim is to raise enough to run the Kuru Dog School, and let our partners chip in what they can for the services we provide.
 When you’re in it for the outcome and not the bottom line, a little really does go a long way.

 As always, thank you so much for your support.